pgstef/pgstef.github.io/_posts/2019-04-17-one_rpm_to_rule_them_all.md

 [pgdg94]
 ...
 ```

+The repositories for version 9.4 to 11 are enabled by default.

 The PostgreSQL packages are then easily reachable and you might even install
 two different releases at once: